-What are the characteristics that makes for a Pandemic-proof law firm?
-The Pandemic-proof law firm diversifies as client needs evolve and supplements traditional sources of income with referrals to trustworthy legal partners.
+What are the characteristics that makes for a pandemic-proof law firm?
+The pandemic-proof law firm diversifies as client needs evolve and supplements traditional sources of income with referrals to trustworthy legal partners.

-Most importantly, the pandemic-proof law firm understands that the expectations and needs of the legal consumers shifted during the pandemic and the successful pandemic-proof law firm has tools in place to shift with these needs.
+Most importantly, the pandemic-proof law firm understands that the expectations and needs of the legal consumers shifted during the pandemic and the successful firm has tools in place to shift with these needs.

 Law firms concerned about their success during disruptions to their business model, would be advised to consider the three lessons learned from our agile law firm.

 The 3 Lessons Learned From a Pandemic-proof Law Firm